jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

 (2) Despite subsection (1), if the vacancy exists at the close of a session, or the vacancy occurs while Parliament is not in session, and the House of Representatives has not recommended an appointment to fill the vacancy, the Governor-General in Council may appoint a successor at any time before the commencement of the next session of Parliament.
 (3) An appointment made under subsection (2) lapses, and the office again becomes vacant, unless the appointment is confirmed by the House of Representatives before the end of the 24th sitting day following the date of the appointment.

-### 4I Deputy Electoral Commissioners
+### 4I Deputies
-(1) The Electoral Commission may, by written notice, appoint an electoral official to be the deputy for an Electoral Commissioner.
+(1) The Electoral Commission may, by written notice, appoint an electoral official to be the deputy of— (a) the Chief Electoral Officer:
+  (b) the chairperson:
+  (c) the deputy chairperson.
 (2) The persons described in section 30(2) of the Crown Entities Act 2004 are disqualified from being appointed as Deputy Electoral Commissioners.
 (3) The notice of appointment must—
   (a) state the date on which the appointment takes effect, which must not be earlier than the date on which the notice is received; and
   (b) state the term of the appointment; and
   (c) be published by the Electoral Commission in the Gazette as soon as practicable after the appointment is made.
-(4) If an Electoral Commissioner becomes incapable of performing his or her functions or duties or exercising his or her powers by reason of illness, absence, or other sufficient cause, the functions, duties, and powers of that Electoral Commissioner may be performed and exercised by his or her deputy.
+(4) If the Chief Electoral Officer, the chairperson, or the deputy chairperson becomes incapable of performing their functions or duties or exercising their powers by reason of illness, absence, or other sufficient cause, the functions, duties, and powers of the Chief Electoral Officer, the chairperson, or the deputy chairperson may be performed and exercised by their deputy.
 (5) Despite subsection (4), a Deputy Electoral Commissioner— (a) must not act as chairperson or deputy chairperson of the board of the Electoral Commission; and (b) is not eligible to be appointed by the board of the Electoral Commission as a temporary deputy chairperson under clause 5 of Schedule 5 of the Crown Entities Act 2004.